diyPresso/diyPresso-Client/README.md

    <img src="images/win_step_6.png" alt="Run the firmware upload command" width="800">

 7. **Connect the USB Cable**
+   - The tool will first download the latest firmware from GitHub automatically.
-   - Plug the USB cable into your diyPresso machine and your computer.
+   - When prompted for device connection, plug the USB cable into your diyPresso machine and your computer.
-   - The update will start automatically.
+   - The firmware upload will start automatically.
 Watch the messages in the Command Prompt.

 9. **Final Steps**
    - Unplug the USB cable.